elmomoilanen/k-in-a-row/README.md

 ## Development

-See instructions in the README files in the backend and frontend subdirectories.
+See the README files in the backend and frontend subdirectories.

 ## Production